 - A basic understanding of deep learning algorithms and models

 - Learn to create a saliency model that defines criteria for salient thumbnails, ensuring they are representative, attractive, and diverse

 - Discover how to extract salient thumbnails while maintaining important aspects like specific field of view, 3-D orientation, aspect ratio, and viewport size; create an algorithm to rank all potential thumbnails extracted from the panorama based on a defined saliency criteria using scene, attractiveness, and appropriateness; and deploy these images within your organization’s practices

-Shourabh Rawat is a manager of data science in the data engineering organization at Trulia (Zillow Group).
-He has over 5 years of industry experience working in AI, deep learning, computer vision and personalization, and deploying these systems to production at scale.
-Shourabh and his team focus on developing data science solutions to gain a better understanding of Trulia’s customers, specifically how they engage with content and property recommendations.
+Shourabh Rawat is a senior engineering manager of applied sciences at Zillow.
+He has over 5 years of industry experience working in AI, deep learning, computer vision, and personalization, deploying these systems to production at scale.
+Shourabh and his team focus on developing data science solutions to gain a better understanding of Zillow’s customers, specifically how they engage with content and property recommendations.
 Shourabh completed his master’s degree from Carnegie Mellon University where he did research on event detection in consumer videos, applying deep learning on multimodal (audio and images) data.